Web-Development-Environments-2021/Assignment2-313591331_312470396/README.md

 - in the first 2 seconds you are safe from bad monsters. life is not decreasing and points are not reduced.
 - Sound when monster hit.
 - "HOT MODE" if you have more than 50 points, and you reach it in less than 10 seconds, your colors change rapidly.
+- The Web is fully responsively, either your make your window Larger/Smaller, it fix itself to a good view.
+- Enemy is getting closer with a smart Manhattan Distance Algorithm.

+Gather all the points in the limited time, with max health as you can !